‘Āina based education

 Lāna‘i Community Stewardship Program

-Launched in July 2021 as part of the National Fish and Wildlife Foundation’s (NFWF) Kuahiwi a Kai Lāna‘i Watershed Conservation Program, this initiative engages local hunters in protecting the island’s natural resources.
-The program focuses on reducing the pressure of ungulate populations across 20,000 acres of windward Lāna‘i, helping to preserve the health of the island’s ecosystem.
+Initiated in July 2021 as part of the National Fish and Wildlife Foundation’s Kuahiwi a Kai Lāna‘i Watershed Conservation Program, this program engages local hunters to reduce ungulate populations across 20,000 acres of windward Lāna‘i.

-Uncontrolled populations of axis deer and mouflon sheep can cause significant damage to Lāna‘i’s delicate environment, and this program serves as a valuable resource for educating hunters on the long-term impacts of these species on the land.
+Uncontrolled populations of axis deer and mouflon sheep can cause significant damage to Lāna‘i’s delicate environment, and this program serves as a valuable resource for educating hunters on the long-term impacts of these species on the land and preserves the health of the island’s ecosystem.